-Some were commissioned to be a pastor of a church or to appoint elders from the Body of Christ, so that the Church of God would be spiritually equipped, enabled to grow in their faith and become mature men and women of God.
-And from his many letter and communications, we discover that Paul found great encouragement and spiritual support, from these co-labourers in the gospel.
+Some were commissioned to be a pastor of a church or to appoint elders from the Body of Christ, so that the Church of God would be spiritually equipped, enabled to grow in their faith, and become mature men and women of God.
+And from his many letters and communications, we discover that Paul found great encouragement and spiritual support, from these co-labourers in the gospel.

-One name that occurs quite often is Epaphras., who was the fellow-worker who founded the church at Colossae.
-Paul valued the dedication of this servant of Christ, who always laboured fervently in prayer, for the Christians in the Colossian congregation, that they may stand perfect and complete, in the will of God.
+One name that occurs quite often in Scripture is Epaphras, who was the fellow-worker who founded the church at Colossae.
+Paul valued the dedication of this servant of Christ, who always laboured fervently in prayer, for the Christians in the Colossian congregation, "that they may stand perfect and complete, in the will of God."

-What a joy to have a spirit-filed, brother in Christ, lifting-up his fellow believers with such fervent intercessions.
-And in this verse, we have another reminder of Epaphras' devotion to the Lord, and his dedication in sharing the good news of the gospel of Christ, for Paul refers to him as: our beloved fellow bond-servant, who is a faithful servant of Christ - on our behalf.
+What a joy to have a spirit-filled brother in Christ, lifting-up his fellow believers with such fervent intercessions.
+And in this verse, we have another reminder of Epaphras' devotion to the Lord, and his dedication in sharing the good news of the gospel of Christ, for Paul refers to him as, "our beloved fellow bond-servant, who is a faithful servant of Christ - on our behalf."

 Paul was no stranger to those that were hostile to his ministry and his message.
-False teachers even infiltrated certain churches, challenging Paul's apostleship.. and many of his epistle were written to confront and correct false teaching or to defend his God-given responsibility, as Christ's apostle to the Gentiles.
-He also had opposition from true believers, who were teaching the truth of the gospel of grace, while resenting Paul personally, and being jealous of his apostolic calling.
+False teachers even infiltrated certain churches, challenging Paul's apostleship.. and many of his epistles were written to confront and correct false teaching or to defend his God-given responsibility, as Christ's apostle to the Gentiles.
+He also had opposition from true believers, who were teaching the truth of the gospel of grace, while resenting Paul personally, because they were jealous of his apostolic calling.